biona001/Thyrosim.jl/README.md

 This tool is developed to

-1. Getter optimize replacement LT4 and LT4+LT3 dosing for treating hypothyroid patients, based on their individual hormone levels, heights, weights and gender
+1. Better optimize replacement LT4 and LT4+LT3 dosing for treating hypothyroid patients, based on their individual hormone levels, heights, weights and gender
 2. Aid in understanding more precisely how gender and BMI impact thyroid hormone transient and steady state dynamical regulation over time in these patients.

 ## Installation